krishaamer/green-filter-research/research/introduction.md

 />
 ```

-Yet CO2 emissions is not the only problem facing humanity.
-In January 2022, the Stockholm Resilience Centre reported that humanity had breached 4 out of our 9 planetary boundaries; in addition to climate change, biodiversity loss, land-system change, and biogeochemical flows (Persson et al., 2022).
+Not discounting the enormity of CO2 emissions, it’s still not the only large problem humanity is facing.
+In January 2022, the Stockholm Resilience Centre reported that we had breached 4 out of our 9 planetary boundaries; in addition to climate change, biodiversity loss, land-system change, and biogeochemical flows (Persson et al., 2022).

 ``` mdx-code-block
 <Figure